Charge and spin fractionalization in strongly correlated topological insulators: Introduction

 A two dimensional electron gas in a strong magnetic field can exhibit fractional quantum Hall effect (FQHE) and fluctuations that carry a fractionally quantized amount of the electron's elementary charge \cite{WenQFT2004}.
 Similar fractionalization is also possible in topological insulators (TIs) with time-reversal (TR) symmetry \cite{Hasan2010, Qi2010a, Moore2010}.
 Owing to a strong spin-orbit coupling, these materials exhibit protected gapless modes at their boundaries, but differ from the quantum Hall systems by their spectra and by lacking a conserved ``charge'' (spin).
 The latter prevents the observation of a quantized transverse conductivity and obscures the fact that the topological features of TIs are born in the SU(2) extension of the quantum Hall effect \cite{Frohlich1992}.

 This paper is motivated by the growing interest in strongly correlated TIs that feature fractional excitations \cite{Qi2008b, Levin2009, Karch2010, Cho2010, Maciejko2010, Swingle2011, Neupert2011}, and their promise to enable novel topological orders that have no analogue in quantum Hall states.
-We construct an effective field theory of generic 2D fractional TIs that can capture the spin non-conserving character of spin-orbit couplings.
+Our goal is to construct an effective field theory of generic 2D fractional TIs that can capture the spin non-conserving character of spin-orbit couplings.

 Fractional TIs can be obtained in various systems, and likely will be observed in the foreseeable future.
 One promising system are ultra-cold gases of bosonic atoms trapped in quasi 2D optical lattices.
 Superfluid to Mott insulator transitions can be easily arranged to remove any energy scales that could compete with the spin-orbit coupling \cite{Greiner2002}.
-At the same time, the recent development of artificial gauge fields for neutral atoms, created by stimulated Raman transitions between internal atomic states, has not only introduced the effective spin-orbit couplings \cite{Lin2011}, but also looks promising for reaching the fractional quantum Hall regime \cite{Campbell2011, Cooper2011}.
+The ensuing quantum critical point (QCP) is therefore highly sensitive to relevant perturbations such as the spin-orbit coupling.
+The recent development of artificial gauge fields for neutral atoms, created by stimulated Raman transitions between internal atomic states, has introduced effective spin-orbit couplings in atomic gases\cite{Lin2011, Sau2011}, and even promises the ability to reach the fractional quantum Hall regime \cite{Campbell2011, Cooper2011}.
+Bosonic atoms in such spin-orbit fields are likely to have stable fractional TI phases in the critical fan of their Mott QCP.

 Promising solid-state systems include spin-orbit materials with significant Coulomb interactions, and TI-superconductor heterostructures.
 The former materials feature frustration of the electrons' kinetic energy, either by lattice geometry \cite{Pesin2010} or gauge fields \cite{Sun2011}.
 Low-energy excitations can carry spin in these systems, so their coupling to orbital motion can result with non-trivial topological properties.
-The heterostructure systems rely on a superconducting material to induce correlations among electrons in the proximate quantum well made from a band-insulating TI.
-The proximity effect produces Cooper pairs in the TI, which in turn can form a superconducting state or a bosonic Mott-insulator \cite{Nikolic2010b}.
-A phase transition between these states in the quantum well can be tuned by a gate voltage, and the ensuing quantum critical point (QCP) is highly sensitive to relevant perturbations such as the spin-orbit coupling.
-Inter-orbital $p$-wave Cooper pairs are allowed in the TI, and their spin-orbit coupling can produce fractional TI ground states in the critical fan of the Mott QCP.